The board of directors of the Governance Professionals of Canada (GPC) (Board) has the oversight responsibilities and duties described below.

 - Select, retain, compensate, oversee and, where necessary, terminate the auditor.

-- Approve an annual budget and plan for the CSCS considering operational requirements, organizational structure and the requirements of the management service provider to support the strategic plan.
+- Approve an annual budget and plan for the GPC considering operational requirements, organizational structure and the requirements of the management service provider to support the strategic plan.

 - Monitor the performance of the management service provider with respect to the approved budget and plan.

-- Ensure processes are in place to identify and manage the principal risks and opportunities to CSCS.
+- Ensure processes are in place to identify and manage the principal risks and opportunities to GPC.

 - Regularly review and assess the size, composition and operation of the Board to ensure effective decision-making.